IntersectMBO/governance-actions/mainnet/2025-10-22-twa-snek/snek-twa-metadata.md

 * Funds spent with receipts when allowed
 * All legal/compliance materials will be open-sourced when possible
 * Learnings from legal, compliance, and integration processes
 * Results of independent external audits
+* Key Performance Indicators (KPIs)

+#### Success metrics

+To demonstrate the success of the proposal over time, below is a preliminary, but not exhaustive, set of Key Performance Indicators (KPIs) covering exchange reach, liquidity, ecosystem impact, and repayment tracking:

+* Loan Utilization — % of funds spent
+* Repayment Timeline — Amount of ADA repaid to the treasury over time
+* Exchange Listings — Number of listings for SNEK
+* Liquidity Growth — SNEK liquidity value on CEX order books and DEX pools
+* Trading Volume Growth — SNEK daily average trading volume (CEX \+ DEX)
+* On-chain Transaction Growth — SNEK daily average on-chain transaction

 #### Knowledge Sharing

 All listing playbooks, integration frameworks, and documentation will be made available to the Cardano Foundation, Emurgo, IOG, and future token teams.

+We will also collaborate with the Cardano Foundation to ensure effective knowledge transfer from this initiative, supporting future ecosystem efforts while staying within contractual and confidentiality boundaries.

-Progress will be shared during regular Cardano town halls and across governance channels to maintain transparency and feedback loops to the best of our ability and within contractual regulations.
+Progress will continue to be shared during Cardano town halls and across governance channels to maintain transparency and feedback loops.

 ## Budget Administration

 #### Contract Management

-A written off-chain Legal Contract will be created between the Snek Foundation and Cardano Development Holdings (CDH), administered by Intersect, detailing delivery schedules, milestones, and dispute resolution processes.
+A written off-chain Legal Contract has been drafted between the Snek Foundation and Cardano Development Holdings (CDH), administered by Intersect, detailing delivery schedules, milestones, and dispute resolution processes.
+This Legal Contract will be confirmed and signed by the authorized persons if the Treasury Withdrawal is successful.
+More details can be found in the References.

 #### Project Delivery